gfrogat/tpp_scala/README.md

 This will create a new `jar` in the folder `target/scala-2.11` which you then can copy to the server.

-### Errors
+## Errors

-It is possible that `sbt` will error because it cannot find _JCompoundMapper_ despite it being installed.
+It is possible that `sbt` will error because it cannot find _jCompoundMapper_ despite it being installed.
-This is due to caching issues and can easily be resolved by deleting the `.ivy2` folder in your `HOME` directory and running build commands again.
+This is due to caching issues and can easily be resolved by deleting the `.ivy2` folder in your `HOME` directory and running the build commands again.